yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/replace_failed_peers.md

 - restart `NODE_GOOD` so it can properly observe the changed state and data on `NODE_BAD1`

-At this point, `NODE_BAD2` should be automatically fixed and removed from its quorum, as it has gotten a majority of health peers.
+At this point, `NODE_BAD2` should be automatically fixed and removed from its quorum, as it has gotten a majority of healthy peers.

 {{< note title="Note" >}}